 Care is generally provided through residential and community-based approaches—lower levels of care are delivered in a person’s home, and higher levels of care are provided in residential facilities.

 Home support provides care aimed at helping people manage independently at home for as long as possible.
-Around 1 in 5 people using home support reported having a disability and the most common type of service provided in 2016–17 was domestic assistance (37% of people received at least some help around the house), followed by allied health services (29% ).
+Almost 1 in 4 people using home support reported having a disability.
+The most common type of service people used in 2017–18 was domestic assistance (37% of people received at least some help around the house), followed by allied health services (31%).

-Home care provides similar services to help people remain at home, and also provides support for more complex care needs, including nursing and other clinical services.
+Home care provides similar services to help people remain at home, and also provides support for more complex care needs, including clinical services.
 A coordinated package of care is provided at 4 different levels to suit the assessed care needs of the person.
-At 30 June 2017, around 1 in 10 people using home care were eligible for the dementia and cognition supplement, indicating they had moderate to severe levels of cognitive impairment associated with dementia or other conditions.
+At 30 June 2018, around 1 in 11 people using home care were eligible for the dementia and cognition supplement, indicating they had moderate to severe levels of cognitive impairment associated with dementia or other conditions.

 People in permanent residential care require assistance with most activities.
 Their needs are assessed through the Aged Care Funding Instrument (ACFI), an assessment tool which looks at three different areas of care—activities of daily living, cognition and behaviour, and complex health care.

 A snapshot of the people who were in permanent residential aged care on 30 June 2018 shows that: